 The full scope of targets and indicators can be found here, while a few of the key ones are shown in the image below.

-Tracking SDG 4 Progress
+Tracking the Progress of SDG 4 Education

 When looking at how we’re doing in achieving those targets and indicators, the answer varies widely depending on the region.
 As mentioned, developing countries have made significant progress.
 But in other areas of the world, like developing countries and particularly sub-Saharan Africa, the problem remains a substantial one.